Xiangyu-Hu/SPHinXsys/docs/_posts/2024-09-20-tensile-instability-p3.md

 in these simulations using standard SPH formulation are not introduced by tensile instability as previously identified.
-Another observation is that, even the artificial stress method is not able eliminate the hourglass mode, it can mitigate them or at least delay their development.
+Another observation is that, even the artificial stress method is not able to eliminate the hourglass mode, it can mitigate them or at least delay their development.
 This phenomenon is in good agreement with the idea that adding extra artificial repulsion forces in SPH generally stabilize the simulation,